GE ends freebie dividends on executives' unvested stock

-BOSTON General Electric Co (GE.N) said on Thursday it will stop paying its senior executives dividends on stock awards that have not yet vested, after investors urged the company to end the long-held perk.
+BOSTON, March 6 General Electric Co said on Thursday it will stop paying its senior executives dividends on stock awards that have not yet vested, after investors urged the company to end the long-held perk.

 The move, which affects only new stock awards and not old ones, comes amid growing scrutiny by shareholders of senior executive pay, which has been on the rise for years even as average Americans' salaries plateau.
 The dividends can add up to millions of dollars for executives with long tenure.